Explore Pfyn: A Swiss Wine Nature Park

 So it’s maybe not a surprise to find that the park didn’t simply invite wineries to join a partnership; to some extent, it was the other way around.
 “Since the commune of Salgesch was behind the creation of the first nature park in Valais, we can say the developments in the world of viticulture opened the way for the park to come about,” says Anthamatten.

-From a violent past, a peaceful future
+Violent past, peaceful future

 Vineyards and grape production nearly tripled in Valais during the 20th century, from 2,001 hectares in 1900 to 5,259 in 1995.
 However, the boom years of 1939-69 were encouraged by a dark development: Swiss researcher Paul Hermann Müller’s Nobel Prize for discovering the toxic nature of DDT on insects.
 Chemical treatments simplified vineyard work, parcels were consolidated, woodlands were cleared for vine planting.
 The notion that biodiversity and wine quality were suffering as a result had not yet gained ground and eco-activism was in its infancy, as shown in a rich exhibition, Vineyards and Nature, at the park’s visitor center in Salgesch.